by John Stainer

 The student soloists' are named on the record, clearly in order of their appearance.
 That enabled proper attribution of their names to their respective numbers in the playlist and lyrics pages of this website where each appears.

 Note.
-Stereo LP records only became generally commercially available the year before this recording in March of 1958.
+Stereo LP records became generally commercially available only the year before this recording in March of 1958.

 Tape noise reduction was introduced on the commercial side as Dolby A in 1965 for commercial studios, and updated for commercial studios with Dolby SR in 1986.
 (Dolby SR is still used for those doing studio analogue recording.)